alelievr/Mixture/Packages/com.alelievr.mixture/Documentation~/GettingStarted.md

 In the graph you have a succession of noise node with UV displacement to create a kind of marble texture, that is then used in the normal from height node which transforms the r channel of the marble into a normal map in tangent space.
 For the height texture we simple take the marble albedo and multiply the R channel by 10, the result is saved in a single 32 bit channel.

+You can find more mixture examples in the [Example Page](Example.md).